Peter-Walsh/About/README.md

 # About

 ### Hello World!
 My name's Peter, and I'm a junior studying computer science at Stony Brook University!
-If you're really interested in my story, and how I ended up at Stony Brook as a CS major, well check [this]() out.

 ### What is this place